hariszaf/microbetag/docs/cytoApp.md

 Color-coding of the nodes (taxa) denoted the taxonomic level that a certain sequence was able to be mapped on *microbetag*.

-- <code style="color : Green">green</code>: node was mapped to a genome (i.e. species/strain) and annotations are available for it
+- <p style="color : Green">green</p>: node was mapped to a genome (i.e. species/strain) and annotations are available for it
-- *pink:* node was mapped to the genus level; annotations limited to literature-oriented (FAPROTAX)
+- <p style="color : Magenta">pink</p>: node was mapped to the genus level; annotations limited to literature-oriented (FAPROTAX)
-- *purple:* node was mapped to the family level; likewise, only FAPROTAX annotations occasionaly
+- <p style="color : Purple">purple</p>: node was mapped to the family level; likewise, only FAPROTAX annotations occasionaly
-- *red:* node was mapped to higher taxonomic level and no annotations were returned
+- <p style="color : Red">red</p>: node was mapped to higher taxonomic level and no annotations were returned

 By clicking on the *Show Species* button, all nodes that were not mapped to a genome will be masked.